bakubay/systematically-improving-rag/docs/workshops/chapter4-2.md

 These objectives build directly on the segmentation analysis from Chapter 4.1 and prepare you for building specialized retrievers in Chapter 5.

+## From Patterns to Action

+In Chapter 4.1, we identified high-value topics through clustering.
+We know WHAT users care about and WHERE the problems are.

+**Chapter 4.1 gave us strategic insights:**
+- Which query segments have high volume
+- Where satisfaction is low
+- What topics users care about most

+**Chapter 4.2 answers the tactical questions:**
+- Which segments should we fix FIRST?
+- Are these inventory or capability problems?
+- What's the roadmap for the next 3-6 months?

+Think of it this way: clustering shows you the battlefield, prioritization chooses which battles to fight.

 ## Introduction

-In Part 1, you learned to segment queries and identify patterns.
 Now we turn those insights into action.
 This chapter shows you how to prioritize which segments to fix first and build a systematic roadmap.

 As I've mentioned in previous chapters, RAG is really just a recommendation system squeezed between two LLMs.
 And like any recommendation system, different users need different retrievers.
 There's no global scoring function that works for everyone.